zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/8A-create-oci-dir.png " ")

 4. Generate a private key with the following command.
 Choose a private key name you can remember.
 When prompted, enter a passphrase to encrypt the private key file.
-Be sure you add this passphrase to your `msdataworkshop.properties` file, as you will need it later.
 When prompted again, re-enter the passphrase to confirm it.
+Be sure to make note of this password as you will need it later.

     ```
     <copy>openssl genrsa -out ~/.oci/user1_api_key_private.pem -aes128 2048</copy>